dbensmith/cbc-video-downloader/README.md

 A separate script takes a single CBC media ID as input and downloads a single file.

-Tested to work on (most) video content from the Tokyo 2020 Olympics.
+Tested to work on (most) video content from the Tokyo 2020 Olympics and the Beijing 2022 Olympics.

 ## Prerequisites
 * PowerShell 7: install from the Microsoft Store or [PowerShell on GitHub](https://github.com/PowerShell/PowerShell)